 Fires smoke moves extremely quickly and unpredictably which is frequently missed by monitoring stations.
 A station that's in the vicinity of a station sensor can also take it offline, preventing reliable air quality reporting when residents need it the most.

-Lastly, the individual reliability of a low-cost sensor will really depend on the particular type and model.
+Lastly, the individual reliability of a low-cost sensor can really depend on the particular type and model.
 For further reading, South Coast AQMD have put together a comprehensive report based on their laboratory evaluation of different low-cost air quality sensors.

 8) How Does BreezoMeter’s Technology Work?